 Welcome to St Mary's Ambleside

-Find out what we are doing by selecting "What's On" and clicking on "News".
+Click here to find out what we are doing or select "What's On" and click on "News".

 A Letter from our Vicar